Fleet Driver Training: Unlock the Key to Safety and Success

-This method adds significant value when specialised vehicles and equipment is being operated.
-In such cases, on-road driver training is incredibly effective as the trainer or instructor is able work directly with each driver – on a one-on-one basis – to practice safe operating procedures.
+This method adds significant value when specialised vehicles and equipment are being operated.
+In such cases, on-road driver training is incredibly effective as the trainer or instructor is able to work directly with each driver – on a one-on-one basis – to practice safe operating procedures.

-The disadvantage of this type of training is that is can be time-consuming and expensive.
+The disadvantage of this type of training is that it can be time-consuming and expensive.

 The downside of driver coaching – like on-road training – is its higher cost and time requirements.

-Regardless of the types of training employed by your company, each one should be routinely reviewed and updated based on an assessment of their effectiveness, and as the roles and responsibilities of your company drivers change based on business activity and needs.
+Regardless of the types of training employed by your company, each one should be routinely reviewed and updated based on an assessment of their effectiveness.

 Step 3: Put your Plan into Motion

 Implementing a training program is possibly the most crucial aspect to consider.